Tihiitborg/Tables-Decoded/README.md

-***Tables Decoded: DELTA for Structure, TARQA for Understanding***
----

-# 📘 Tables Decoded: DELTA for Structure, TARQA for Understanding
+# Tables Decoded: DELTA for Structure, TARQA for Understanding

 > **Accepted at WACV 2025**
 > Official implementation and resources for